fholger/crysis_vrmod/index.md

 I also strongly recommend to check out some of the later chapters of the game.
 You can download a set of save games at the start of each mission
 [here](/assets/CrysisVR_SaveGames.7z).
 Simply extract them to `<My Documents>\My Games\Crysis VR`.

+### Troubleshooting

+- Game renders very slowly (~1 frame per second)
+  - Make sure the game window has focus
+  - If you are using MSI Afterburner / Rivatuner or similar overlays, disable them as they are known to cause this issue with the VR Mod
+- Game fails with assertion messages mentioning ImGui
+  - Most likely cause is your headset not being detected.
+This can happen either because your headset was not turned on, not connected to your PC, or you are using the wrong OpenXR runtime.
+If you are using Quest Link, make sure you set it as active in the Link app.
+For Steam Link or SteamVR headsets, SteamVR must be set as the active OpenXR runtime.

 ### Support